nhsx/open-source-policy/open-source-policy.md

 This document may refer to but does not cover policy on [when to produce or procure](https://nhsengland.github.io/it-standards/#/application-development/common-dev/readme) code in general, [engineering principles](https://github.com/NHSDigital/software-engineering-quality-framework/blob/main/principles.md), [information standards](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections), [open data](https://digital.nhs.uk/services/supporting-open-data-and-transparency), or open [standards](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), which can all be found elsewhere.
 It provides necessary context, conduct and assurance requirements for open publication, without replacing [broader guidance on digital and data driven technologies.](https://www.gov.uk/government/publications/code-of-conduct-for-data-driven-health-and-care-technology/initial-code-of-conduct-for-data-driven-health-and-care-technology)

 In brief, NHS Open Source Policy requires that:
 * All efforts are made to never solve the same problem twice.
-All new source code that we produce or commission should be open and reusable by default: such that anyone can freely access, use, modify, and share the relevant code for any purpose
+All new source code that we produce or commission should be open and reusable by default: such that anyone can freely access, use, modify, and share the relevant code for any purpose;

-* New projects justify their exception from open source publishing as part of the NHS digital and technology approval process, marking their projects as Coded In The Open, Open Source, Closed or Secured.
+* New projects justify their exception from open source publishing as part of the NHS digital and technology approval process, marking their projects as Coded In The Open, Open Source, Closed or Secured;

-* Projects use Github as the NHS’ preferred platform for publishing open source code: All new code should be hosted in an account owned by the commissioning organisation, unit, or community to ensure ongoing management and accountability.
+* Projects use Github as the NHS’ preferred platform for publishing open source code: All new code should be hosted in an account owned by the commissioning organisation, unit, or community to ensure ongoing management and accountability;

 * All projects should be accompanied by an informative README file, a licence and their full text in a LICENCE file.
-The relevant legal caveats and notices must be included when software could introduce risk or harm to either patients or the intended users of the software.
+The relevant legal caveats and notices must be included when software could introduce risk or harm to either patients or the intended users of the software;

 * Repositories should have clear guidelines on how to contribute to their code (where contributions are accepted).
-If a project accepts the reporting of security vulnerabilities, guidelines should include a [responsible](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html) [disclosure process](https://www.ncsc.gov.uk/information/vulnerability-disclosure-toolkit).
+If a project accepts the reporting of security vulnerabilities, guidelines should include a [responsible](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html) [disclosure process](https://www.ncsc.gov.uk/information/vulnerability-disclosure-toolkit);

 * A contact email address and a responsible member of staff are provided to make sure that issues can be addressed.
-All documentation and conduct should reflect [NHS Values](https://www.hee.nhs.uk/about/our-values/nhs-constitutional-values-hub-0).
+All documentation and conduct should reflect [NHS Values](https://www.hee.nhs.uk/about/our-values/nhs-constitutional-values-hub-0);

 * Projects adhere to [best practice](https://www.gov.uk/government/publications/code-of-conduct-for-data-driven-health-and-care-technology/initial-code-of-conduct-for-data-driven-health-and-care-technology) and [common standards](https://nhsengland.github.io/it-standards/#/application-development/common-dev/readme).
 An internal [code review](https://github.com/NHSDigital/software-engineering-quality-framework/blob/main/patterns/everything-as-code.md#code-review) should be conducted for all open source projects and specific responsibilities must be met within or close to the development team.
-Changes to code (‘commits’) should be accompanied by [meaningful and informative records](https://www.gov.uk/service-manual/technology/maintaining-version-control-in-coding#writing-commit-messages).
+Changes to code (‘commits’) should be accompanied by [meaningful and informative records](https://www.gov.uk/service-manual/technology/maintaining-version-control-in-coding#writing-commit-messages);

 * Additional [security considerations](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open) are made above and beyond general best practice and specific organisational policies.
 Project history should be thoroughly reviewed and valid keys and credentials must not be published.